 First, Biden extended the moratorium on student loans until Sept.
 30, 2021.
-[Updated Aug.
-9, 2021: The forbearance has been extended one final time until Jan.
-31, 2022] Thanks to this emergency forbearance, you don’t need to make payments or worry about interest accruing on your federal student loans.
+[Update: the student loan repayment freeze has been extended to May 1, 2021 — read our post for more details.]
+Thanks to this emergency forbearance, you don’t need to make payments or worry about interest accruing on your federal student loans.
 At the same time, the American Rescue Plan Act waived taxes on student loan forgiveness through 2025.

 In March, meanwhile, the Biden administration paved the way for 73,000 defrauded borrowers to receive a discharge of their student loans.
 And in April, Biden proposed legislation called the “American Families Plan,” which among other things, seeks to make community college free for all students.